The Problem: Server Connected, No Tools Visible

 Cause 6: Server Returning Empty Tool List

-Check if your tools/list handler has a conditional that might return an empty array:
+Check if your tools/list handler has a conditional that might return an empty array.
+This often happens when environment variables control which tools are available, or when tools are loaded from external sources that fail silently:

 // Bug: condition prevents tools from loading